skrey/yellow-extensions/features/help/en/how-to-make-a-website.md

 I like Markdown.
 ```

-## Adjusting footer
+## Showing footer

-To adjust the footer open the file `content/shared/footer.md`.
+To show a footer create the file `content/shared/footer.md`.
 You can also create a `footer.md` in any `content` folder and it will only be shown on pages in the same folder.
 Here's an example:

 ```
 ---